-2.5.6 RENAL IMPAIRMENT
+2.5.6 Renal Impairment

-In the pivotal study in CLL, 27% (90 out of 336) of patients treated with GAZYVA plus chlorambucil had moderate renal impairment (creatinine clearance (CrCl) <50 mL/min).
-These patients experienced more serious adverse events and adverse events leading to death than those associated with CrCl ≥50 mL/min (see Sections 2.2.1 Special Dosage Instructions and 3.2.5 Pharmacokinetics in Special Populations).
-No significant differences in efficacy were observed between patients with CrCl <50mL/min and those with CrCl ≥50 mL/min Patients with CrCl <30 mL/min were excluded from the study (see Section 3.1.2 Efficacy/Clinical studies).
+In the pivotal study in CLL, 27% (90 out of 336) of patients treated with Gazyva plus chlorambucil had moderate renal impairment (creatinine clearance [CrCl] <50 mL/min).
+These patients experienced more serious adverse events and adverse events leading to death than those associated with CrCl \geq 50 mL/min (see 2.2.1 Special Dosage Instructions [2.2 Dosage and Administration] and 3.2.5 Pharmacokinetics in Special Populations [3.2 Pharmacokinetic Properties]).
+No significant differences in efficacy were observed between patients with CrCl <50 mL/min and those with CrCl \geq 50 mL/min.
+Patients with CrCl <30 mL/min were excluded from the study (see 3.1.2 Clinical/Efficacy Studies).

-In the pivotal studies in iNHL, 7.7% patients (GAO4753g: 14 out 204) and 5% patients (BO21223: 35 out of 698) had moderate renal impairment (CrCl <50 mL/min).
-These patients experienced more serious adverse events, grade 3 to 5 adverse events and adverse events leading to treatment withdrawal (patients in Study BO21223 only) than those associated with CrCl ≥50 mL/min (see Sections 2.2.1 Special Dosage Instructions and 3.2.5 Pharmacokinetics in Special Populations).
-Patients with CrCl <40 mL/min were excluded from the studies (see Section 3.1.2 Efficacy/Clinical studies).
+In the pivotal study in iNHL, 7.7% (14 out 204) of patients treated with Gazyva plus bendamustine had moderate renal impairment (CrCl <50 mL/min).
+These patients experienced more serious adverse events, grade 3 to 5 adverse events than those associated with CrCl \geq 50 mL/min (see 2.2.1 Special Dosage Instructions and 3.2.5 Pharmacokinetics in Special Populations).
+Patients with CrCl <40 mL/min were excluded from the study (see 3.1.2 Efficacy/Clinical Studies).

-2.5.7 HEPATIC IMPAIRMENT
+2.5.7 Hepatic Impairment

-The safety and efficacy of GAZYVA in patients with hepatic impairment have not been established.
+The safety and efficacy of Gazyva in patients with hepatic impairment have not been established.

-2.6 UNDESIRABLE EFFECTS
+2.6 Undesirable Effects

-2.6.1 CLINICAL TRIALS
+2.6.1 Clinical Trials

-Clinical trials were conducted in patients with various hematologic malignancies (e.g. CLL and iNHL) who were treated with GAZYVA, predominantly in combination with chemotherapy (CHOP, CVP, Chlorambucil or Bendamustine).
+Clinical trials were conducted in patients with various hematologic malignancies (e.g. CLL and iNHL) who were treated with Gazyva, predominantly in combination with chemotherapy (CHOP, CVP, Chlorambucil or Bendamustine).
 The safety profile from the clinical trial population of approximately 4900 patients is presented in this section.
-See sections 2.6.2 Post Marketing Experience and 3.1.2 Clinical/Efficacy Studies.
+See sections 2.6.2 Post Marketing Experience for and 3.1.2 Clinical/Efficacy Studies.

-The most serious adverse drug reactions were:
+The most serious adverse drug reactions were